 Please (Sim Shalom) is a song I wrote in an effort to encourage each and every one of us to seek our own role in the sacred effort towards peace in our world.
-This is a simple peace song for kids that can be used in Jewish or non Jewish settings.

 Engagement Techniques:

-- Echo.
+• Echo.

-- Make up your own verse.
+• Make up your own verse.

-Big Question:
+Big Questions:

 Ask community members if they can report a time they saw, felt, or did one an example of one of these things: peace, goodness, blessing, grace, kindness, mercy.

-At the conclusion of the song or service, invite participants to share something that they are going to contribute this week in our sacred journey towards peace.
+At the conclusion of the song or service, invite participants to share something that they are going to contribute this week in our sacred journey towards peace

 Chords and Lyrics